tobsirl/rocksmithwebapp/README.md

 * Profile for players of the game
 * Update with player stats
-* Store information on platform, instrement and bio
+* Store information on platform, instrument and bio

 ## Installation requirements
 Installing dependencies: